kihuni/Simple-Program-That-Prints-Name/README.md

 # Simple-Program-That-Prints-Name

-## this program will print my Name
+## The Aim Of This Program Is To Print A Name